tfmigrator/tfmigrator/README.md

 ## Getting Started

 [The example](https://github.com/tfmigrator/tfmigrator/blob/main/examples/example1/main.go) and [README](https://github.com/tfmigrator/tfmigrator/tree/main/examples/example1) tell us how to use tfmigrator and how tfmigrator works.
-We can implement a command for migration with Go simply.
+You can implement a command for migration with Go simply.
 About the detail of [Planner](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#Planner), please see the document of [Source](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#Source) and [MigratedResource](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#MigratedResource).

-[QuickRun](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#QuickRun) provides a high level API, so if we use [QuickRun](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#QuickRun), we don't have to know about other API like [Runner](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#Runner).
+[QuickRun](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#QuickRun) provides a high level API, so if you use [QuickRun](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#QuickRun), you don't have to know about other API like [Runner](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#Runner).
-But if we need low level API, please check other API like [Runner](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#Runner).
+But if you need low level API, please check other API like [Runner](https://pkg.go.dev/github.com/tfmigrator/tfmigrator/tfmigrator#Runner).

 ## Check tfmigrator/cli too